Undergraduate Catalog

 Peter G. Christenson.
 Professor emeritus of rhetoric and media studies.
 Media and society, quantitative research methods, media and socialization, popular music as communication.
 PhD Stanford University.

 Kenneth E. Clifton.
-Professor of biology.
-Animal behavior, marine biology, ecology of coral reefs.
+Professor emeritus of biology.
 PhD 1988 University of California at Santa Barbara.
-BA 1981 University of California at San Diego.

 Janet E. Davidson.
 Professor emerita of psychology.
 PhD Yale University.